sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/transformations/dbt/dbt.md

 ```

 ## How to run dbt runner without pipeline
-You can use the dbt runner without a dlt pipeline.
+You can use the dbt runner without a data_load_tool pipeline.
 The example below will clone and run **jaffle shop** using a dbt profile that you supply.
 It assumes that dbt is installed in the current Python environment and the `profile.yml` is in the same folder as the Python script.
 <!--@@@DLT_SNIPPET ./dbt-snippets.py::run_dbt_standalone-->